Skip to content

 In short, marketing became the lead volume department.
 And there are a few reasons why:

-• Back in 2012, prospect data was limited.
-Marketing was required to build B2B databases, ‘warm’ leads up and then pass them to sales, so they had leads to go outbound to.
+• Prospect data was limited in 2012.
+Marketing was required to build B2B databases, generate ‘warm’ leads, and then pass them to sales so they had leads to go outbound, too.

-• PPC ad costs were lower due to low levels of competition, and lead generation through performance marketing was a viable option.
-High volume of leads for a low cost.
-Not a bad plan.
+• PPC ad costs were lower due to low competition, and lead generation through performance marketing was a viable option.
+A high volume of leads for a low cost is not a bad plan.

 • We were too bought into the rise of attribution software.
 In a bid to be data-driven, we tried to connect all our marketing decisions to what came up in Google Analytics and Salesforce.
 This led to huge budgets being allocated to what drove the ‘last touch’ of a buying journey, ignoring every other ‘untrackable’ touch that led them there.